COMM 218 : Interpersonal Communication

 9. Active listening: theory and practice

-10. Effective application of communication theory into practice in students' personal lives
+10. Effective application of communication theory into practice in students' personal, public, and workplace lives

 Required textbook.
 Additional supplies for creative project or service-learning project may be needed, not to exceed a cost of $50.